How COVID is changing Japan's workplace party season | DW | 08.12.2021

 Ken Kato, who owns a small business in Tokyo, told DW that the decline in parties "is a little unfortunate," while understanding the reasons why employees were opting out this year.

-He added that the parties added value by building business relationships and implicitly teaching new staff members the company culture.
+He explained that the parties added value by building business relationships and implicitly teaching new staff members the company culture.

-For him, meeting up in person helps cement work relationships and centers a business and centers company employees.
+For him, meeting up in person helps cement work relationships and puts company employees at the center of the business.
 To lose this "would be a tragedy" he said.

 Edited by: Kate Martyr